jonathanrsr/ChE-411-Project/README.md

 ## Introduction

-This project aims to reproduce results from the paper **"A detailed genome-scale metabolic model of _Clostridium thermocellum_ investigates sources of pyrophosphate for driving glycolysis"** (Paper is included in this repository).
+This project aims to reproduce results from the paper **"A detailed genome-scale metabolic model of _Clostridium thermocellum_ investigates sources of pyrophosphate for driving glycolysis"** ([Paper is included in this repository](Paper.pdf).
 The metabolic model of _C. thermocellum_ used in the study, known as iCTH669, is publicly available through the [Maranas Group's GitHub repository](https://github.com/maranasgroup/iCTH669).

 ## Tasks (Updated Every Thursday)